 Although the temperature in Nuuk rarely makes it to positive figures and looks downright frigid, the low humidity means that it often feels far warmer than places like Copenhagen or Reykjavik, despite having lower temperatures.

 You should think about visiting Nuuk during the Winter / Spring if you:

 - Want to experience the Northern Lights – best months are from mid-September to mid-April

 - Enjoy snow-based outdoor activities such as alpine skiing, cross-country skiing or snowshoeing

-There are also several festivals that have run during the winter months in Nuuk.
+There are also several festivals that run during the winter months in Nuuk.
 Check their websites to see if they are running in any particular year:

 - January: Mitaartut – a Greenlandic tradition where disguised individuals go door to door “demanding” to be let in and receive gifts.
-While it sounds like Halloween, it is actually much more impressive, as the idea is not to dress as a fictional character, but as the scariest and most unrecognisable creature possible!
+While it sounds like Halloween, it is actually much more impressive, as the idea is not to dress as a fictional character, but as the scariest and most unrecognizable creature possible!

 - March: Nuuk Snow Festival – where people carve sculptures of all shapes and sizes out of blocks of snow